 This online guide is based on The Chicago Manual of Style (17th edition) and A Manual for Writers of Research Papers, Theses and Dissertations (9th edition), by Kate L. Turabian.

 It is essential to acknowledge the ownership of resources used in your academic writing.
-At AUT, students in the School of Art & Design or Te Ara Poutama may be asked to use the Chicago/Turabian (8th edition) Notes-Bibliography style to format references.
-This style is relatively flexible, as it accommodates a variety of sources, including those that are more esoteric.
+At AUT, students in the School of Art & Design or Te Ara Poutama may be asked to use the Chicago Notes-Bibliography style to format references.
+This style is relatively flexible, as it accommodates a variety of sources, including more unusual sources.

-When using Chicago/Turabian style referencing in your academic writing, you must:
+When using Chicago style referencing in your academic writing, you must:

 The short answer is yes, in almost all cases.
 The Chicago Manual of Style (17th edition) lays out the rules for formatting writing and references in the Chicago style, and is aimed at professional writers.
-The Chicago/Turabian style manual (8th edition) presents Chicago style for students and researchers, so it conforms to all the rules of Chicago style, but includes more guides and examples that are relevant to academic writing.
+The Chicago (Turabian) style manual (9th edition) presents Chicago style for students and researchers, so it conforms to all the rules of Chicago style, but includes more guides and examples that are relevant to academic writing.

-However, if you use Chicago/Turabian style for your citations, then you are using Chicago style as it applies to academic referencing.
+If you use Chicago (Turabian) style for your citations, then you are using Chicago style, as it applies to academic referencing.

 The same information appears in both notes and bibliographies, with slightly different formatting.
 Readers need this information in both places.